 I admit, I was drawn to this title because of the knitting theme.
 No, I can't knit.
 But, my sister is a tremendous knitter.
 Nothing better to her than the rhapsody of being left alone in room full of yarn, all textures, all colors!!
 I also liked the idea of the various interactions between the members of the knitting projects book of the month club.
 The book was WONDERFUL!

-, you will appreciate the knitting tidbits that are taught and the directions to a lovely shawl project at the end.
+For the knitter, you will appreciate the knitting tidbits that are taught and the directions to a lovely shawl project at the end.
 The way this is worked into the story is completely natural.
 You would just have to read for yourself to see how skillfully this is accomplished.

-the The Sweetgum Knit Lit Society is under the austere tutelage of the town librarian.
+For the book aficionado the The Sweetgum Knit Lit Society is under the austere tutelage of the town librarian.
 She has been the librarian extraodinaire for 40 years!
 She has a penchant for spotting "stray" young people in the library and through a steady application of relationship, education (through books - which I am a HUGE fan of) and the discipline/self-esteem builder of work, seeing transformation in these young people's lives.
 The book centers on the tipping points that occur in each of the group members lives' when the latest young person that the town librarian (Eugenie - isn't that the perfect name for a seasoned town librarian?) joins the group.
 In honor of their young prote'ge' the group changes up their next few months reading assignment.
 It seems she has not read the young lady classics.
 Little do the women realize how much they each have to learn from reading these classics later in life.
 From Little Women, to Heidi, Pollyana and the Little Princess - YOU will be surprised at the life truths that can be illuminated and illustrated from these books.
 This was very intriguing.

 I greatly enjoyed this book, and know of several people that will enjoy a copy as well.
 So click here for a discount price to be shipped to your door!
 Leave it to me to find a good deal on a book!
 This book also is being promoted through the fine company of Glass Road Public Relations.

-a bit - here is a snippet from the GPR interview with the author, Beth Pattillo.
+If you like interviews to get inside the head and heart of the author a bit - here is a snippet from the GPR interview with the author, Beth Pattillo.
 BTW, she is a pastor and has interesting thoughts on youth ministry, and knitting as well!

-What was your inspiration behind The Sweetgum Knit Lit Society?
+Q. What was your inspiration behind The Sweetgum Knit Lit Society?

 A. The book was inspired by the knitting group at my church.
 I loved the way a group of diverse women, from their teens to retirement age, bonded over knitting and prayer.
 I think book clubs experience a similar phenomenon.
 Something about knitting or reading together really helps to create authentic community.
 One of the things I enjoyed most about writing this book was looking at the world from such different points of view.
 Each of the women in the novel is unique.
 And the variety of ages and life experiences kept things interesting.